The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Introduction

 High resolution spectroscopic studies of stars in the Solar neighbourhood have revealed that disc stars form a clear ``bi-modal'' distribution in the [Fe/H] versus [$\alpha$/Fe] chemical abundance planes, with two distinct sequences that are separated in their $\alpha$-chemistry but overlap in their metallicity distributions \citep[e.g.][]{fuhrmann1998, haywood2013, anders2014, nidever2014, hayden2015}.
 This bi-modality varies along with the location within the disc, both in terms of radius and height above or below the plane \citep[e.g. see][]{queiroz2020}.
 For inner radii (within $\approx6\,$kpc), the sequences form a single track mediated by an under-populated gap \citep[e.g.][]{hayden2015, queiroz2020}.
 For outer radii (beyond $\approx12\,$kpc), the proportion of stars in the high-$\alpha$ sequence is strongly diminished \citep[e.g.][]{bensby2011, anders2014}.

 The high-$\alpha$ and low-$\alpha$ sequences are well correlated with stars in the thick and thin discs respectively, and share similar qualitative properties.
-Whereas the high-$\alpha$ disc is uniformally old (having formed the majority of its stars earlier than 10\,Gyr ago), centrally concentrated and vertically extended -- the low-$\alpha$ disc is thin, radially extended and formed over a wide time period up to the present day \citep{haywood2013, mackereth2017, bonaca2020, miglio2021, queiroz2023}.
+Whereas the high-$\alpha$ disc is uniformally old (having formed the majority of its stars earlier than 10\,Gyr ago), centrally concentrated and vertically extended --- the low-$\alpha$ disc is thin, radially extended and formed over a wide time period up to the present day \citep{haywood2013, mackereth2017, bonaca2020, miglio2021, queiroz2023}.
 This is consistent with extra-Galactic observational evidence that galaxy formation proceeds in an inside-out and top-down manner \citep{franx2008, dokum2013, patel2013, vanderwel2014, lian2024}, a result that is backed up by idealised and fully cosmological simulations \citep[e.g.][]{bournaud2009, brook2012, bird2013}.
 Yet, it is increasingly believed that the high/low-$\alpha$ and thick/thin discs are distinct populations of their own \citep[e.g. see arguments in ][]{robin1996, juric2008, bovy2012, bovy2016}.
 Nonetheless, the populations are often treated as interchangeable and chemical cuts are commonly employed to select the thick and thin disc populations.

 Whilst observational data shows that thick and thin discs are a frequent attribute of galaxies as a whole \citep[e.g.][]{mould2005, yoachim2006, tsukui2024}, the same determination has not yet been made for chemical bi-modalities.
 Extra-galactic observations rely on integrated light, which blends stellar populations across disc regions \citep[e.g.][]{scott2021}.
 Furthermore, observations at higher redshift increasingly rely on gas-phase chemistry, which may not confer the chemical distribution of the stars.
 The one exception is our nearest neighbour M31.
-Early Keck/DEIMOS spectroscopy of 70 M31 stars found no sign of dichotomous chemistry \citep{escala2020}, and near-infrared spectroscopy of around 100 stars from the JWST shows only a single sequence at high-$\alpha$ \citep{nidever2024}.
+Early Keck/DEIMOS (Deep Imaging Multi-Object Spectrograph) spectroscopy of 70 M31 stars found no sign of dichotomous chemistry \citep{escala2020}, and near-infrared spectroscopy of around 100 stars from the James Webb Space Telescope (JWST) shows only a single sequence at high-$\alpha$ \citep{nidever2024}.
 This is an early sign that dichotomous chemistry may not be an ubiquitous quality of massive disc galaxies, which suggests a diversity of formation channels.